All Episodes

 So that's the first argument.

-Like one, it's just they're a private company, they can do what they want, but we have hundreds we have over a hundred years of history in this country of regulating private companies that use monopoly power to discriminate against their consumers in a way we find inappropriate.
+Like, one, it's just they're a private company, they can do what they want, but we have hundreds, we have over 100 years of history in this country of regulating private companies that use monopoly power to discriminate against their consumers in a way we find inappropriate.

-Now, then the second question is is a better in you know, in the sorts of a more legally formidable one, because the question is does constraining the ability of private companies to uh deplatform users, does that infringe their first amendment rights?
+Now, then the second question is: is a better, you know, in the service of a more legally formidable one, because the question is, does constraining the ability of private companies to deplatform users, does that infringe their First Amendment rights?

-And uh I think the answer to that is that there's not actually a speech right infringed um when you're if you have just a general right to use the platform, there's actually and there's there's good Supreme Court precedent supporting that.
+And I think the answer to that is that there's not actually a speech right infringed when you're, if you have just a general right to use the platform, there's actually, and there's good Supreme Court precedent supporting that.

-Robins, you know, California had a law that said that people have the right to uh petition on on private property or arrange signature gathering, that kind of thing.
+You know, California had a law that said that people had the right to petition on private property or arrange signature gathering, that kind of thing.

-Some shopping malls said, Whoa, well, I don't want to be associated with these petition gatherers.
+Some shopping mall said, whoa, whoa, I don't want to be associated with these petition gatherers.

 You got to get rid of that.

-And Supreme Court said, no, uh, you're not the speaker, right?
+And the Supreme Court said, no, you're not the speaker, right?

-There, you nobody thinks that you, the shopping mall are speaking when there's somebody showing up at your property and trying to signatures for a petition.
+Nobody thinks that you, the shopping mall, are speaking when there's somebody showing up at your property and trying to collect signatures for a petition.

-You have the ability to you know disassociate yourself from the speech, make clear that this is not you, that this is somebody else on your property, and say what you want to say.
+You have the ability to disassociate yourself from the speech, make clear that this is not you, that this is somebody else on your property, and say what you want to say.

 I think Facebook and Twitter are very much in a similar position.